 In 2008, Maureen, together with her husband, gave birth to a beautiful little eight pound baby, Tya Marie Cobb.
 Stillborn at 40 weeks, Tya unfortunately spiraled straight into the cosmic realm, leaving her family behind as Mitch, Mo, and 2-year old Leila struggled to cope … and to let go.

-In 2009, Mo received a grant through the PEI Arts Council and managed to successfully produce a full length manuscript, gathering steam on her journey through writing workshops and an exploration of her relationship with words.
+In 2009, Mo received a grant through the PEI Arts Council to successfully produce a full length manuscript, gathering steam on her journey through writing workshops and an exploration of her relationship with words.

 This year Tya would be five years old.